lkhangkv1995/crop_patch/README.md

 	-One .xml file for "Polygon" annotation

 Annotation of .svs file to create .xml can be conducted by ASAP software.
-The software can be found [here](https://computationalpathologygroup.github.io/ASAP/).
+The software can be found and downloaded from [here](https://computationalpathologygroup.github.io/ASAP/).

-First, we need to determine the following parameters:
+First, we need to determine the following parameters (can be found adjustable in execution.sh):

 	-micron: the actual size of the patch